onvif/specs/README.md

-# Branch for issue CR32

-CR #32 - CreateRules missing requirement about rule creation with empty parameters

 # ONVIF Technical Specification Development
 This repository is dedicated to future extensions of the ONVIF Network Interface Specifications which include